-The Geneva School of Boerne has partnered with a local ministry called Hill Country Daily Bread to provide our Logic School students with an opportunity to volunteer in helping those in need.
+Geneva School of Boerne has partnered with a local ministry called Hill Country Daily Bread to provide our Logic School students with an opportunity to volunteer in helping those in need.
 On specifically assigned Monday mornings throughout the school year, different Logic School classes will report to the Hill Country Daily Bread facility to work during their devotion period.
 Parents should take students directly to the Daily Bread facility by 8am on these days.
-Parent volunteers should leave HCDB by 9:10 am in order to deliver the students to the school by 9:20 am.
-On these service days, the students assigned to work are permitted to wear jeans, sneakers, and a Geneva t-shirt or sweatshirt to school.
+Parent volunteers should leave HCDB by 9:10am to deliver the students to the school by 9:20am.
+On these service days, the students assigned to work are permitted to wear jeans, sneakers and a Geneva t-shirt or sweatshirt to school.